Learn the Different Types of Automation Testing with Some Misconceptions About Test Automation:

 What You Will Learn:

 Types of Automation Testing

 Types of automation tests define what kind of test suites can be automated.
-Many testers confuse this topic with types of automation frameworks which defines how you will design your test suite into an automation pack which can be executed conveniently.
+Many testers confuse this topic with the types of automation frameworks which define how you will design your test suite into an automation pack which can be executed conveniently.

-In this article, we will take a close look at the Automation testing types and in the end, will give a brief about automation frameworks.
+In this article, we will take a close look at the Automation testing types and in the end, will take a brief look at the automation frameworks.

 Let’s understand the above classifications in detail: